w3bdesign/nav-jobs/README.md

 # NAV home assignment

-This application fetches and displays jobs from NAV.no.

 We want you to create a simple app / website that retrieves job advertisements from NAV's REST API and shows them to the user.

 The ads are downloaded from NAV's website <https://arbeidsplassen.nav.no/>